Determining the Amount of Data to Learn at Once - Batch Size

 Using a large amount of data in a training step results in more stable learning.

-But, it increases memory usage and can slow down the weight updates.
+However, it increases memory usage and may slow down how often the model updates its weights.

 How to Set the Batch Size